 A Special Education Teacher & Trainer, with a degree and certification in education and at least 3 years’ experience in teaching special education and conducting assessments, is needed to train relevant staff in conducting and analyzing student assessments, as well as developing Individual Education Plans.
-The PCRV will guide and support staff in conducting individual student assessments and developing Individual Education Plans, introduce best practices in literacy and numeracy, and do demonstration lessons to facilitate teacher training and preparation.
+The PCRV will guide and support staff in conducting individual student assessments and developing Individual Education Plans, introduce best practices in literacy and numeracy, and deliver demonstration lessons to facilitate teacher training and preparation.
 The PCRV will also provide quality, specialized instruction to students with a range of mental, physical, and learning, conduct parent workshops and trainings to help parents understand and manage children with special needs, and assist staff in maintaining timely and appropriate records to track the students’ progress.
 The goal of this assignment is to build the capacity of the school to enhance the students’ learning experiences.

 Please note these are approximate departure dates and may change due to programmatic needs.

 • A certification in special education, elementary (primary) education, secondary education, or related education certification

 • At least 3 years’ successful special education teaching experience

 • At least 3 years’ experience conducting assessments

 • Knowledge of safety procedures to be used when students display challenging physical behaviors